 Walking in the Vanoise to the mountain pass

-When you arrive at the top of the Mont Bochor (2,023m) from the cable-car, the view to the village and the Vanoise peaks catches the eye.
+When you arrive at the top of the Mont Bochor (2,023m) from the cable car, the view of the village and the Vanoise peaks catches the eye.

-Already, the walk to the Col de la Vanoise follows a narrow track to the Baumettes Refuge (2,057m).
-In the Alps this type of path is called “chemin en balcon” because it borders a very steep slope.
+The walk to the Col de la Vanoise already follows a narrow track to the Baumettes Refuge (2,057m).
+In the Alps, this type of path is called “chemin en balcon” because it borders a very steep slope.

-At the chalet of Les Baumettes, the narrow path joins the main track from the village to the the Col de la Vanoise which although steep at some points is wider so families with children are able to walk it, a reason for its success!
+At the chalet of Les Baumettes, the narrow path joins the main track from the village to the Col de la Vanoise, which, although steep at some points, is wider, so families with children can walk it, a reason for its success!

 It crosses vast alpine landscapes interspaced by some beautiful waterfalls.
 This is where the marmots are the easiest to see.